Reopening information for cottages, bothies and bunkhouses

 We won’t be supplying fresh milk or flowers to reduce our staff taking additional trips to the shops.

-While we begin to reopen, we hope you understand that some of the cottage gardens may not be perfect, for example flower beds, but we're safely working on the gardens to get as many of them ready for you.
+Following our temporary closure, we hope you understand that some of the cottage gardens may not be perfect, for example flower beds.
+However we're safely working on the gardens to get them ready for you.

 Staying within a National Trust property

 We're reopening the places that we look after, gradually, safely and in line with government advice.
-If you're staying at a place cared for by the National Trust, you’ll continue to have free and out-of-hours access to the grounds during your stay with your booking reference.
+If you’re staying at a holiday cottage that’s within the pay barrier of a place cared for by the National Trust, you'll continue to have free access to the grounds during your stay with your booking reference.
 Over this time, please check the National Trust website for the latest opening information for houses and gardens.

-If your holiday cottage is not located in the estate of a place cared for by the National Trust or you’d like to visit other gardens and parks looked after by the National Trust during your stay, you’ll need to book a timed slot when these are released the previous Friday, by visiting our booking page.
+If your holiday cottage is located outside of the pay barrier of an estate cared for by the National Trust, or you’d like to visit other gardens and parks looked after by the National Trust during your stay, you’ll need to book a timed slot when these are released the previous Friday, by visiting our booking page.

 When asked for your membership number, please put in 'GUEST' and your booking confirmation number.
 When visiting any of the places that we look after, please remember to have your booking confirmation and photographic ID with you in order to get free entry.
 Please note, you may still be required to pay for parking charges where applicable.